cryptool-org/cryptool1/apfloat/readme.txt

 BUILD INSTRUCTIONS FOR APFLOAT (2.41)
 =====================================

-1) You need a Microsoft IDE.
-VS2008 works without problems, VS2010 is a bit tricky (we'll get to that later).
+1) You need a Microsoft IDE, VS2008 and VS2010 were successfully tested.

 2) Download the following packages from "http://apfloat.org":
 * the apfloat base package (i.e. "apf241.zip")